-Most people don’t know what to expect when they are looking for a lawyer to handle their personal injury claim—the extent of many peoples’ understanding of the legal system is limited to what they have seen on shows like Law & Order and Boston Legal.
+Most people don’t know what to expect when they are looking for a lawyer to handle their personal injury claim—the extent of many peoples’ understanding of the legal system is limited to what they have seen on shows like Law & Order.
 This uncertainty can make the already stressful ordeal of taking someone to court even more difficult and unnerving.

 Our attorneys have put together a guide on what happens during a personal injury lawsuit, and what the experienced lawyers at Ashton & Price will be doing on your behalf.

 This is only meant to give you an idea of what to expect.
 If you have any questions or concerns, please contact us through our site, or call us at 916-786-7877.
 We’ll be happy to help.

 Sending a Summons – The First Contact With the Defendant

 Every lawsuit involves a plaintiff and a defendant.
 The plaintiff is the person or persons who file a lawsuit against somebody.
 The person who is allegedly responsible for the plaintiff’s suffering is the defendant.
 There can be more than one plaintiff and/or defendant.

 When you are filing a personal injury lawsuit against the defendant—the driver of a car who injured you, the owner of a dog that attacked you, the owner of property on which you were injured—the first step is letting the defendant know that you are filing suit against them.
 Usually, this is done by sending them two legal documents:

 - Complaint – A complaint is a legal document that describes why you are filing a lawsuit against them.
 It’s essentially a brief description of what the defendant did wrong that hurt you or your loved ones.
 It will also include a prayer for relief, which simply means how much money you want from the defendant.

 - Summons – A summons describes who you (the plaintiff) are, what court the suit is being filed in, and how much time the defendant has to respond to your complaint by submitting an answer.